Skip to main content

 About enabling delegated bypass for push protection

-Delegated bypass for push protection is currently in beta and subject to change.
+Delegated bypass for push protection lets you:

 When you enable this feature, you will create a bypass list of roles and teams who can manage requests to bypass push protection.
 If you don't already have appropriate teams or roles to use, you should create additional teams before you start.